Bio

 I focus my research broadly on the politics of disaster resilience, global governance, and development.
 I am also interested in the application of various mixed methods approaches to the study of disaster politics with a focus on network analysis and machine learning.

-In my free time, I enjoy traveling, photography, textile arts, and spending time with my family.
+In my free time I work as a freelance photographer focusing on wildlife, landscape, and architecture.
+I also enjoy traveling, textile arts, and spending time with my family.

 Education